The Beatles on The Ed Sullivan Show: Historical and cultural legacy

 In retrospect, critics have recognized the Beatles' appearances, particularly the February 9 showing, as a watershed cultural moment for Americans in the 1960s.
 In 1994, the Museum of Television and Radio reported that the February 9 performance was one of the museum's most-requested TV clips.
 Ron Simon, the museum's curator for television, remarked that "It was tremendously significant.
 The whole idea of the cross-cultural phenomenon, the whole idea of Beatlemania, it all came together here."
 Commentators have also attributed the Beatles' Sullivan Show appearances and early Beatlemania for helping to heal the national trauma from the assassination of John F. Kennedy in November 1963.

-Numerous musical artists have cited the Beatles' Ed Sullivan Show appearances as their inspiration for becoming musicians, including Billy Joel, Tom Petty, Gene Simmons, Joe Perry, Nancy Wilson, Kenny Loggins, Mark Mothersbaugh, Bruce Springsteen, and Richie Sambora.
-Wilson recalled in 2007, "The lightning bolt came out of the heavens and struck [my sister] Ann and me the first time we saw the Beatles on The Ed Sullivan Show. ...
+Numerous musical artists have cited the Beatles' Ed Sullivan Show appearances as their inspiration for becoming musicians, including Billy Joel, Tom Petty, Gene Simmons, Joe Perry, Nancy Wilson, Kenny Loggins, Mark Mothersbaugh, Bruce Springsteen, Richie Sambora, Will Lee, GG Allin, and Chris Bell.
+Wilson recalled in 2007, "The lightning bolt came out of the heavens and struck [my sister] Ann and me the first time we saw the Beatles on The Ed Sullivan Show....
 There'd been so much anticipation and hype about the Beatles that it was a huge event, like the lunar landing: that was the moment Ann and I heard the call to become rock musicians."
+Chrissie Hynde of the Pretenders reflected, "I remember exactly where I was sitting.
+It was amazing.
+It was like the axis shifted....
+It was kind of like an alien invasion.

-McCartney has performed at the Ed Sullivan Theater twice since leaving the Beatles—once in 1992 and once in 2009 on the building's exterior marquee.
+Paul McCartney has performed at the Ed Sullivan Theater three times since leaving the Beatles—once in 1992, once in 2009 on the building's exterior marquee, and on The Late Shows final episode in 2026.